ArneBachmann/tagsplorer/README.md

 * `--dirs`

-  List only folders, plus allows glob matching on folder names (but only for the already reduced set of paths of by remaining non-glob tags, or from all paths if none found at all).
+  List only matching folders instead matchng files in matching folders, plus allows glob matching on folder names (but only for the already reduced set of paths of by remaining non-glob tags, or from all paths if none found at all).

 # Architecture and program semantics
 ## Search algorithm